heymynameisrob/motion-scrapbook/README.md

 - **/lib**: Other bits

 ## Motion best practices (WIP)

+### Performance
 - Most animations can be handled by CSS rather than JavaScript.
 This reduces bundle-size, complexity, and improves performance in most cases.
 - Animation libraries like Motion or `react-spring` take care of lots of basics for you.
 Use them when you can.
-- Use motion sparingly.
-Actions that are frequent and low in novelty should avoid extraneous animations:
-    - Opening a right click menu
-    - Deleting or adding items from a list
-    - Hovering trivial buttons
+- Looping animations should pause when not visible on the screen to offload CPU and GPU usage
+- Switching themes should not trigger transitions and animations on elements.
+- Use `scroll-behavior: smooth` for navigating to in-page anchors, with an appropriate offset
+- Animate composite properties like `transform` and `opacity` over layout or paint properties (e.g. `height` or `width`) [^1]
+- Animations should run at ~60fps to feel fluid and smooth
+- Use `will-change:transform|opacity...` or `transform: translateZ(0)` on heavy animations [^2]

+### Accessibility
 - Always respect `prefers-reduced-motion`.
 Bonus points for offering using control to toggle this on/off.
 - If users prefers reduced motion, don't autoplay videos
 - When mounting elements to the DOM with animation, provide a screen-reader alternative that is always there but hidden to visual users
 - User aria labels `aria-hidden` to hide elements that are just for animated purposes (e.g. loaders)
+- Pause looping animations on keyboard focus [^3]

+### Design
 - Think about motion as if the elements were physical objects.
 Respect origin, gravity etc.
-- Pause looping animations on keyboard focus [^1]
+- Spring-based animations make animations feels higher-polished but can be distracting if too much
+- Use motion sparingly.
+Actions that are frequent and low in novelty should avoid extraneous animations:
+    - Opening a right click menu
+    - Deleting or adding items from a list
+    - Hovering trivial buttons
 - Animation values should be proportional to the trigger size:
     - Don't animate dialog scale in from 0 → 1, fade opacity and scale from ~0.8
     - Don't scale buttons on press from 1 → 0.8, but ~0.96, ~0.9, or so
     - Duration for animating a sidebar should be smaller than moving an entire page around
-- Switching themes should not trigger transitions and animations on elements.
-- Spring-based animations make animations feels higher-polished but can be distracting if too much
-- Looping animations should pause when not visible on the screen to offload CPU and GPU usage
-- Use `scroll-behavior: smooth` for navigating to in-page anchors, with an appropriate offset
 - If in doubt, go with `200ms` and `easOut` to make animations look 👌
 - Most built-in easing curves suck.
 I use the ones below: